kw572/RoboA/README.md

 # Pluripotent Stem Cell Plasticity is Fine-Tuned by a Slit-Independent Robo Pathway in a Regenerative Animal
-This repository contains the code and analysis for our study on **Pluripotent Stem Cell Plasticity is Fine-Tuned by a Slit-Independent Robo Pathway in a Regenerative Animal **, as presented in the accompanying publication:
+This repository contains the code and analysis for our study on:
 📄 _"Pluripotent Stem Cell Plasticity is Fine-Tuned by a Slit-Independent Robo Pathway in a Regenerative Animal "_
 🧬 _Kuang-Tse Wang, Yu-Chia Chen, Fu-Yu Tsai, Catherine P Judy, Carolyn E Adler_ _